Rated 5 out of 5 by jpweis easy to install

 July 9, 2012

-SLEEK, STYLISH AND EXTREMELY FUNCTIONAL
+Rated 5 out of 5 by JANE SLEEK, STYLISH AND EXTREMELY FUNCTIONAL

 THIS FAUCET IS THE ANSWER TO A PRAYER. iN AN EFFORT TO UPDATE MY KITCHEN FAUCET TO COMPLIMENT A TRUE COOK'S KITCHEN, I WAS PLAGUED WITH LIMITATIONS IN SPACE AND DESIGN.
 THIS FAUCET NOT ONLY MET THE CHALLENGE OF THE LIMITATIONS, IT'S DESIGN AND FUNCTION HAS BEEN AN EXTREMELY WELCOMED CHANGE.
 IT'S AS MUCH A PLEASURE TO USE AS IT IS TO LOOK AT.
 THERE WERE SOME INSTALLATION ISSUES WITH THE PRESSURE FITTINGS, BUT THE FINAL RESULT WAS WORTH THE EFFORT AND ADDITIONAL PURCHASE.